os-migrate/os-migrate/docs/src/devel/dev-env-setup.rst

 Vagrant for functional tests
 ----------------------------

-To run functional tests, you’ll need to connect to OpenStack cloud(s) where tenant resources can be managed.
+To run functional tests, you'll need to connect to OpenStack cloud(s) where tenant resources can be managed.
 As a developer, the easiest way is to run a local virtualized all-in-one OpenStack cloud.
 OS Migrate has Vagrant+Devstack setup for this purpose.